Logo

 Even for a transposing instrument, like an Eb tenor saxophone, the simplest major scale fingering is notated as a C scale, though it produces the "concert" sound of Eb.

 3) C is usually considered the initial letter of the music alphabet.
 When teachers explain Do, Re, mi, their alphabetical examples use the C scale: C D E F G A B … not A B C# D E F# G#.
 Again this is because the C scale has no sharps or flats.
-As mentioned, the piano bears the closest natural relationship to music theory, and thus the C scale and the piano keyboard are easiliest depicted backbone of music theory.
+As mentioned, the piano bears the closest natural relationship to music theory, and thus the C scale and the piano keyboard are the most easily depicted backbone of music theory.

 4) Octave changes occur at C, not A. There are many types of "octave numbering" systems for indicating octave designations of pitches: the Helmholtz Pitch Notation System, the Alternate Helmholtz System (the Scientific pitch notation ...) or the MIDI Standard provide the simplest approach.
 (In Scientific pitch notation Middle C is written C4.
 The A below middle C in notated A3.
 This is because octaves are not numbered from A to A, but rather from C to C. A 440 is notated A4 — it is six notes above C4 or middle C. That of course assumes I've got my middle C octave numbering correct.
 Don't hold me to it.

-Total side note: The Cycle of Fifths is often referred to as the Cycle of Fourths.
+Side note: The Cycle of Fifths is often referred to as the Cycle of Fourths.
 This name is especially logical in Jazz, where chords often progress in 4ths toward the tonic.

-The overall deference to C bucks alphabetical traditions and customs we implicitly accept and thus makes no 'alphalogical' sense.
+The musical deference to C bucks alphabetical traditions and customs that we implicitly accept; thus it makes no alphalogical sense.
 It tosses aside normal ordering conventions.
 It well befuddles those newly acquainted with music.
-It’s tantamount to the number 3 being the first number in math and counting ... or saying that we always count the seven notes of a scale starting from 3: 3,4,5,6,7,1,2.
-If musicians so fully honor C as the center of music, then perhaps the world’s greatest music halls should pay homage by labeling their seating isles starting at C. Such a tribute would be small but fitting!
-And it might confuse concert goers as much a C confuses young and budding musicians.
+It’s tantamount to the number 3 being the first number in math and numeric counting ... or saying that we always count the seven notes of a scale starting from 3: 3, 4, 5, 6, 7, 1, 2.

-In the following articles I’ll illustrate how A could successfully mount a coup ... or easily attain detente and reconciliation.
+In the following articles I’ll illustrate how A could successfully mount a coup ... or if nothing else, easily attain detente and reconciliation.
 Each article shows a quick and viable solution for coronating A and instating her to her rightful position at the top of the Cycle of 5ths.
 The various solutions are so simple, I’d be surprised if no one’s previously proposed them.

 To support and clarify, I’ll present a new Cycle of Fifths for each solution, like the A-based Cycle of 5ths shown here.